Glenroy (Vic.)

 Glenroy faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.

-Private health cover is slightly lower than average at approximately 52% of Glenroy's total population (~13,518 people), compared to Greater Melbourne's 56.7%.
-The most common medical conditions are mental health issues (7.6%) and arthritis (6.9%), with 73.0% of residents reporting no medical ailments, similar to Greater Melbourne's 72.6%.
-Under-65s in Glenroy have better than average health outcomes.
-Glenroy has a lower proportion of seniors aged 65 and over at 13.9%, compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+Private health cover is slightly lower than average at approximately 52% of the total population (~13,518 people), compared to Greater Melbourne's 56.7%.
+The most common medical conditions are mental health issues (7.6%) and arthritis (6.9%).
+However, 73.0% of residents report being completely clear of medical ailments, similar to Greater Melbourne's 72.6%.
+Under-65s have better than average health outcomes in the area.
+Glenroy has 14.2% of residents aged 65 and over (3,691 people).
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health